Economy of Georgia (country): Logistics

 First train containing 82 containers and 41 platforms came from China to Baku, Azerbaijan on July 28.
 It is planned to launch a first carriage using this way through Georgia to Istanbul in September 2015.
 Baku–Tbilisi–Kars railway became operational on October 30, 2017.

 Re-exportation of vehicles which is one of the income sources for Georgia has lowered much during 2014–2015 stagnation, most noticeably to Azerbaijan: it became 5.1 times less (on 10 337 cars) comparing to the previous year.

 Finance

 Like most other post-soviet countries, Georgia's finance sector is dominated by banks.
 As of 2015, there were 21 commercial banks, of which 5 large banks controlled most of financial assets.
 There are some major challenges facing the banking sector.
 For instance, banks play a limited role in financing the real economy and in investing in activities that are required to stabilize the country's persistent trade.

+Companies

+In 2022, the sector with the highest number of companies registered in Georgia is Manufacturing with 3,905 companies, followed by Services and Wholesale Trade with 2,934 and 1,036 companies respectively.